 How does Exodus make money?

 Exodus generates revenue from a small portion of the spread on asset exchanges.
-Although spreads can vary greatly based on market conditions, typical spreads range between 1% - 3% or less.
-The exact amount and rate you’re getting will be listed on the exchange page.
+Although spreads can vary greatly based on market conditions, typical spreads range between 2% - 5%.
+The exact amount and rate you’re getting will be listed on the exchange section of the wallet.

-In highly liquid markets spreads are tighter creating a lower cost.
-You can learn more about spreads here:
+In highly liquid markets, spreads are tighter, creating a lower cost.
+You can learn more about spreads here: https://en.wikipedia.org/wiki/Spread_trade

 Liquidity is created by the number of buyers and sellers in the market.
 Higher spreads are a result of low numbers of buyers and sellers.
 Today, market pairs Bitcoin / Ethereum are more liquid and have a lower spread than less popular market pairs.